xyproto/tinyxxd/README.md

 The source code for the program is a single `main.c` source file, written in C11.

-Some of the code has been neatly refactored into separate functions, and two enums have been introduced.
+Some of the code has been neatly refactored into separate functions, and a couple of enums have been introduced.

 ## Testing